 In history books you will often find the designations before or after Christ as well.
 So Jesus has become a kind of benchmark in history.
 A life before and a life after.

-Also, our calendar is full of Christian holidays, of which Christmas and Easter are celebrated in a big way around the world.
-In the Netherlands you also get time off on Ascension and Pentecost.
+Also, our calendar is full of Christian holidays, as you know Christmas and Easter are celebrated in a big way around the world.
+Both were originally holidays centered on celebrating Jesus' birth and his death and resurrection.

-Does Jesus get you confused sometimes too?
+Does all of this confuse you and leave you with more questions then answers?
+That's okay!
 Let's face it, Jesus raised a lot of questions.
-How would Jesus have thought about the role of women, sexuality, and religious freedom?
-Throughout the centuries there have been so many different views on this and even today Christians differ among themselves.
+Throughout the centuries there have been so many different views on who Jesus was and what he taught, even today Christians differ among themselves.
 History is marked by schisms within churches.
 The Roman Catholic Church and the Protestant Church have been at odds with each other for centuries, up to and including major wars.
 You see that religion is often mixed with political power.
-Think for example of the struggle in Northern Ireland.
-Protestants originally want to belong to Great Britain, the Catholics to Ireland.
 In the Middle Ages, the church was often a means of keeping people under control.
-Jesus himself explicitly did not interfere with the political power play of the time.
-On the contrary, many people hoped that he would deliver them from Roman oppression.
-But he never used violence, he opposed it.
-Listen to this quote from Jesus: "If anyone strikes you on the right cheek, do not defend yourself, but turn the other cheek."

 Getting to know Jesus is a true journey of discovery.
 Many Christians will say that this journey will never be finished.
 He has so many sides to him and he shows so much of God.
 His ideas were revolutionary not only then, but certainly now as well.
 He is a great inspiration to many.
 Christians believe that God loves everyone, including you.
 They believe that Jesus did not come just for "the happy few," but that God sees all people as his children.
-He wants nothing more than to be part of the lives of his children.
-To be the thread of your life.
-Not to tell you how to live, but to stand beside you.
+He wants to be part of the lives of his children.
 He desires to help in difficult times, to give wise counsel, to give courage to go on and sometimes to correct you when you fly off the handle.